spuder/OpenSpool/README.md

 - [OpenSourceRFID](https://github.com/Bambu-Research-Group/RFID-Tag-Guide/blob/main/OpenSourceRfid.md)  #Pending

+### OpenSourceRFID Protocol

+The OpenSourceRFID protocol is still pending finalization, once it is finalized it will be the preferred protocol for OpenSpool.
+OpenSourceRFID has momentium from suppliers [PolarFilament](https://polarfilament.com) and [3dfuel](https://www.3dfuel.com)

+Follow [this github page](https://github.com/Bambu-Research-Group/RFID-Tag-Guide/blob/main/OpenSourceRfid.md) for updates to OpenSourceRFID

 ### OpenSpool Protocol

 OpenSpool aims to use the simplest possible protocol for RFID tags.
 All you need is a [13.56Mhz RFID tag](https://a.co/d/5ojDUNk) that supports NDEF records (NFC Tags) and has atleast 500 bytes of memory.
 NTAG 215/216 are a great choice.
 Purchasing links provided below.